Arcoders/tanane-app/README.md

 ## Application Structure

-The main application logic resides in `App.js`, managing routing between different components.
+The main application resides in `App.js`, managing routing between two components.
 The `Home` component is a landing page displaying a paginated list of Pokémon.

 Utilizes `PokemonProvider` for context management.